-The requirements in this module are based on the ILO Core Conventions addressing forced, bonded and compulsory labor; child labor and the protection of young workers; freedom of association; and discrimination.
+The requirements in this module are based on the principles and rights outlined in the ILO Core Conventions that address forced, bonded, and compulsory labor; child labor and the protection of young workers; freedom of association; and discrimination.
 The requirements outline the fundamental rights that form the basis for ensuring the wellbeing of small producers and workers, and managing human rights risks faced by companies and buyers in their supply chains.
-Securing these rights facilitates individual and collective empowerment by establishing the ability to act on choices, promoting a healthy worker-management relationship, which includes the ability to negotiate, and ensuring the opportunity for future generations to appropriately contribute to their family's livelihood.
+Although many of the fundamental rights highlighted in this module are separately addressed through national and local regulation, their inclusion here helps to create consistency across many different geographies as well as reduce risk through additional verification.
+Safeguarding these rights facilitates individual and collective empowerment by establishing the ability to act on choices, promoting a healthy worker-management relationship, which includes the ability to negotiate, and ensuring the opportunity for future generations to appropriately contribute to their family's livelihood.